 - Pork needs to reach an internal temperature of 145 degrees Fahrenheit to be cooked through.
 Keeping a digital meat thermometer on hand will help with any doubts!

-My absolute, hands-down favorite side dish for this is my Winter Rice Pilaf (pg 172 of my cookbook), which has a mixture of cranberries, seeds, and thyme.
+My absolute, hands-down favorite side dish for air fryer pork is my Winter Rice Pilaf (pg 172 of my cookbook), which has a mixture of cranberries, seeds, and thyme.
 The flavors work so well together.
 Something with a little bit of sweetness balances this savory pork meal.
 Other favorites for this would be:

 - Sautéed cabbage with a little butter or oil